oelin/valkyrie/README.md

 Introduction
 ------------

-Validated typing is a functional form of data validation that guarantees a program can never enter certain *invalid* states.
+Validated typing is a functional approach to data validation which guarantees that data remains consistent with a set of predicates.

 ## Installation